timmy224/NBA_Analysis/readme.md

 Source: BasketBall Reference
 ```
+### Regression Analysis
+For the simplicity of this personal project, only the last 3 seasons were used to investigate whether team PER correlated with win ratio.

+Team PER was calculated by taking the PERs of the top 12 MP players and multiplying it with their respective minutes played.
+PER is a per-minute rating so by multiplying it with minutes played, it gives players with more minutes played more weight in the team PER value.
+If a high PER player doesn't play as many minutes, he may not contribute as much to team PER relative to a teammate who has average PER but has played a higher number of minutes.

+Because preliminary data showed that our data was heteroscedastic, a BoxCox test and transformation was applied to team PER values to make it more homoscedastic.
+BoxCox test returned a lambda of ~0.546, which corresponds to a log transformation of the data.

+Linear models were created using Ordinary Least Squares and evaluated using adjusted R^2, F-statistic from Wald test, residual, and Q-Q plots.

 ## Results and Data Analysis
 When examining the distribution of PER for players across each season, we see that most distributions are right-skewed.